 Client: Wrexham Borough County Council

-The project has required its architect and the Oriel Wrecsam team to rethink the civic role of cultural organisations, creating a new model which challenges the traditional art gallery environment and exhibition-led programmes, and offers a looser and more experimental space and programming that is rooted in the community and everyday life.
+The project has required its architect and the Oriel Wrecsam team to rethink the civic role of cultural organisations, creating a new model which challenges the traditional art gallery environment and offers a looser and more experimental space that is rooted in the community and everyday life.
 Featherstone Young refers to this as the ‘baggy space’ concept, where designers and curators create a light touch framework which enables others to fill the gaps.
 This approach helps garner ownership and create a place that can be used habitually, and open up the potential of useful, meaningful experiences amongst a wider public.

 The Arts Council of Wales and the Welsh Government are supporting the project.

 “Tŷ Pawb is an exciting proposition; it creates new opportunities to a much wider audience than traditional arts centres… and should provide an exciting model for others to follow.”
 (Harry James, Architect Assessor for Arts Council of Wales)